When Space Force starring Steve Carell is coming to Netflix - cast, latest news and more

 Is Space Force based on real-life events?

-The show references the launch of an official Space Force as part of the US military by President Donald Trump, who described outer space as “the world’s new war-fighting domain”.
+This sitcom is inspired by the real launch of an official US military Space Force by President Donald Trump, who described outer space as “the world’s new war-fighting domain”.

-In reality, the Space Force is primarily focused on US interests in space such as navigation and communication satellites, rather than fighting any intergalactic battles.
+In reality, Space Force is primarily focused on US interests in space such as navigation and communication satellites, rather than preparing to fight intergalactic battles.

-Netflix’s Space Force is not based on true events, but pokes fun at whether the United States truly needs a space-based military service at this time.
+As a result, it should be no surprise that Netflix’s Space Force is not based on true events, but does poke fun at whether the United States truly needs a space-based military service at this time.

-Space Force opens with Air Force general Mark R. Naird (Carrell) being put in charge of the United States Space Force, a difficult job given that no one has ever done it before.
+Steve Carell says on tongight’s The Graham Norton Show, “It’s almost like we had parallel development – it was so funny that certain aspects mirror each other – but there are differentiations for sure!

-He and his family are forced to move to a remote base in Colorado, where they collaborate with an eccentric team of scientists and astronauts with the intention of achieving space dominance – starting by putting soldiers on the moon.
+“Those in charge have a great sense of humour and have been really nice about our show.
+They haven’t been thin-skinned at all.
+The general in charge did think Bruce Willis would have been a better choice to play my character, but they seem to be fans which is nice.”

 Is there a trailer for Space Force?